-In order for KTH to conduct excellent research and education in various fields it is vital to have research infrastructure that is at the leading edge.
-The national funding of advanced instruments and equipment has decreased over the past years and KTH has therefor developed central supervision and processes for support of the KTH research infrastructures.
+In order for KTH to conduct excellent research and education in various fields it is vital to have Research Infrastructure that is cutting edge.
+KTH has in recent years developed central management and processes to support the use and accessibility of KTH Research Infrastructures.

 KTH Deputy President Mikael Östling is leading the development projet for improving management and processes that will ensure access to advanced equipment and instruments in strategic research areas.
 A list of criteria is used to analyse the need for further investments and to increase the usability and accessibility.

 These criteria indicates that the Research Infrastructures should be:

 - strategic, are utilised by a large number of users and are open to several user groups

 - have a long term plan for organisation, maintaining a ”state-of-the-art” facility and have an impact on and collaboration with industry and society.